ipython/ipython/docs/source/whatsnew/github-stats-2.0.rst

 * zah

-We closed a total of 1116 issues, 684 pull requests and 432 regular issues;
+We closed a total of 1121 issues, 687 pull requests and 434 regular issues;
 this is the full list (generated with the script :file:`tools/github_stats.py`):

-Pull Requests (684):
+Pull Requests (687):

+* :ghpull:`5487`: remove weird unicode space in the new copyright header
+* :ghpull:`5476`: For 2.0: Fix links in Notebook Help Menu
+* :ghpull:`5337`: Examples reorganization
 * :ghpull:`5436`: CodeMirror shortcuts in QuickHelp
 * :ghpull:`5444`: Fix numeric verification for Int and Float text widgets.
 * :ghpull:`5449`: Stretch keyboard shortcut dialog